Mohsem35/AWS-CCP-Certification-Study/Dumps2.md

 The AWS Global Infrastructure comprises Regions, Availability Zones, and edge locations, and there is a different number of each infrastructure element.
 Select the option that shows the correct order from greatest to least.

+Number of Edge Locations > Number of Availability Zones > Number of Regions

 Question 44

-Which of the following does AWS use to notify you by email when you exceed 85% of your Free Tier limits for each service?
+Which of the following does AWS use to notify you by email when you exceed **85% of your Free Tier limits for each service**?

+**AWS Budgets**

 Question 45